cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     Output H_2(DST, x || N) mod p [if (b=0): abort]
 ~~~

-Steps enclosed in `[[ ]]` are REQUIRED for verifiability.
+Steps that are enclosed in `[[ ]]` are REQUIRED for achieving
+verifiability.
 These functions are described in {{dleq}}.
-In the verifiable mode, we
+In the
-assume that P's public key is known by V.
+verifiable mode, we assume that Server's public key is known by Client.

 Strictly speaking, the actual PRF function that is computed is: